 I've seen educators kill Jesus by suppressing science and concealing history.
 One day, their students get older and discover what they weren't taught in school.
 They realize that evolutionary biology actually makes a lot of sense, and so does the rest of science.
 Or they discover the side of history Christians are ashamed of: jim crow injustice, chauvanism, terrorism and war; and they wonder what else we're not owning up to.
 When Christ is dead, his claim to be the truth rings hollow.

 Sometimes life itself is enough to kill Jesus with deep pains and bottomless griefs that have neither reason nor explanation.
 When Christ is dead, there is no end to suffering or to tears.
-All that there is an endless Saturday, a body in the grave, with no way out.
+All that there is, is an endless Saturday, a body in the grave, with no way out.

 Come in to the tomb, Christian.
 Make your peace with the end of Holy Week, and listen to the worms moving.
 It's Holy Saturday, and Christ's body isn't going anywhere.